lzinga/ScriptJunkie/README.md

 ## Known Issues
-As this is still being worked on I haven't tested it with everything so some things might not work properly.
+1. As this is still being worked on I haven't tested it with everything so some things might not work properly.
 If you find a problem please open an issue.
+2. Currently all downloads will time out in 60 seconds and will give feedback every 10 seconds.
+Tried getting an xml attribute for the DownloadCollection however it wouldn't appear in the xml.
+How I wanted it to look `<Downloads Timeout="60" RecheckInterval="10">` but couldn't get it to work.
+So for now it is hard coded.